fonmusic/NotesProject/README.md

 - Angular: a platform for building web applications using TypeScript.
 - HTML and CSS: used for markup and styling the user interface.

+### Docker

+The project includes a Dockerfile for creating container images for the backend and frontend.
+Docker facilitates the deployment and management process by packaging all the necessary dependencies and configurations into containers.

 ## Functionality

 The application provides the following functionality: